||IT&C Observatory Technician (Mechanical)

 c) lift, hold, maneuver, objects of 50 lbs or more; d) maintain balance while performing work; e) remove parts, systems, tools of 50 lbs or more

-- The position will be based at the Haleakala (DKIST) facility and ability to work at 10,000’ elevation, sometimes during inclement weather, is required.
+- Ability to work at 10,000’ elevation, sometimes during inclement weather

-- There will be occasional working at height utilizing PPE
+- There will be occasional working at height utilizing fall protection equipment, ladders and scaffolding

 as part of the application may be sent to email@example.com